Golf

 2

-What is a 'hole in one'?
+What is a sand wedge used for in golf?

 Easy